 The fact is that given the challenges we face, education doesn't need to be reformed -- it needs to be transformed.
 The key to this transformation is not to standardize education, but to personalize it, to build achievement on discovering the individual talents of each child, to put students in an environment where they want to learn and where they can naturally discover their true passions.

 In states that make it a priority to educate our youngest children, studies show that students grow up more likely to read and do math at grade level, graduate from high school, hold a job, and form more stable families of their own.
 We know this works.
 So let’s do what works and make sure none of our children start the race of life already behind.

-We host local, national and international visitors to initiate and support dialogues about quality, innovative education.
+We host local, national, and international visitors to initiate and support dialogues surrounding quality, innovative education.

 The colored countries and states on the maps below offer a visual representation of these contexts.